 Archanes or Arhanes is a small vibrant town with meticulously restored old houses and pleasant squares a truly remarkable job has been done here.

-Archanes is so close to Heraklion in time and in distance, so much a pleasure too.
+Archanes is so close to Heraklion in time and in distance, so much pleasure too.
 You pass through Kato Archanes and climb a short distance to the main (Epano) Archanes village.

-Archanes has won awards - 2nd best restored village in Europe and 1st in long term development prospects.
-Streets have been newly stone-paved, there are more splendid displays of blooming flowers, fruit trees and plants in the yards, terraces and balconies of the houses - a walk around the back streets is a pleasure as a result.
+Archanes has won awards - 2nd best-restored village in Europe and 1st in long term development prospects.
+Streets have been newly stone-paved, there are more splendid displays of blooming flowers, fruit trees, and plants in the yards, terraces, and balconies of the houses - a walk around the back streets is a pleasure as a result.

 How to get there

-In a booklet about the restoration of Archanes, the mayor lists his requests and solicits the civic pride of residents - his list includes the proper disposal of litter, parking of cars in proper places and several other specifics toward maintaining an aesthetic appeal and thus an appealing village to visit and to live in.
+In a booklet about the restoration of Archanes, the mayor lists his requests and solicits the civic pride of residents - his list includes the proper disposal of litter, parking of cars in proper places, and several other specifics toward maintaining an aesthetic appeal and thus an appealing village to visit and to live in.
 We can only hope that others in Crete and Greece are inspired in the same vein.